blaszczyk/scopevisio_coding_challenge/README.md

 The workflow for a successful user request consists of the following steps:
 * User enters Fahrzeugtyp, Kilometerleistung and Postleitzahl
 * UI requests locations for provided Postleitzahl from PostCodeService
-* User selects location and clicks Anfrage-button
+* User selects location and clicks send-button
 * UI sends request to PraemienService
 * PraemienService requests locations from PostCodeService to validate user request
 * PraemienService calculates Praemie, persists summary and responds